han-xudong/libfrankapy/docs/development/contributing.md

 - Community highlights
 - Maintainer nominations

-Thank you for contributing to LibFrankaPy!
+Thank you for contributing to libfrankapy!